mads-hartmann/blog.mads-hartmann.com/blog.mads-hartmann.com/_drafts/nix.md

 * TOC
 {:toc}

+## TODOs

+- Is there a standard library for Nix worth mentioning?
+- What about tooling?
+Any LSP-based tools worth trying?

 ## Introduction to Nix

 The [official manual](https://nixos.org/manual/nix/stable) is quite good, but also rather comprehensive.
 I do recommend giving it a read to dive deeper, but below I've highlighted the passages that stand out to me and will provide a bit of context on why.